Tepanec

 The Tepanecs or Tepaneca are a Mesoamerican people who arrived in the Valley of Mexico in the late 12th or early 13th centuries.
 The Tepanec were a sister culture of the Aztecs (or Mexica) as well as the Acolhua and others—these tribes spoke the Nahuatl language and shared the same general pantheon, with local and tribal variations.
+However, some authors suspect the Tepaneca had partial Otomi or Matlatzinca origins.
+The patron deity of the Tepanec was Ototontecuhtli, also called Cuecuex, who was also a major deity among the Otomi, Matlatzinca and Mazahua people.

+Etymology

 The name "Tepanecas" is a derivative term, corresponding to their original mythical city, Tepanohuayan (the passing by), also known as Tepano.
 Ideographically it is represented as a stone, for its etymology comes from Tepan (over the stones).
 (Note: There's no population called "Tepan".
 Tepanohuayan nonetheless is not only visualized as a mythical place, but is also used in the official colonial documents to refer to other Tepanec cities, such as Azcapotzalco-Tepanohuayan, Tlacopan-Tepanohuayan, Coyohuacan-Tepanohuayan, even close to Atlacuihuayan there was a population with the same name.
 The value of the city might be tied to the geographical location as it was the place to "pass" to the other side of the Texcoco lake.)
 Their conquered territories received the name Tepanecapan (land of the tepanecas) (lit. "over the tepanecas").